 - Creating hyperlocal content.

-Start with Citations
+Start With Building Citations

 “Who would link back to a sandwich shop?” – Anonymous SEO Specialist

-But that is why those who do local SEO need to be more creative than those doing SEO for a giant brand.
+But that is why those who do local SEO may need to be more creative than those doing SEO for a giant brand.

-To answer the anonymous quote above, here are some types of local links you can build for a sandwich shop.
+To answer the anonymous quote above, here are some types of local links you can build for a sandwich shop:

 - Local newspapers or media outlets that do features on local eats.